Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Heegaard diagrams

 Since there are no bigons in $(\Sigma , \alphak , \betak )$, there are obviously no bigons in $(\Sigma , \alphak_1 , \betak )$ either.
-Consider a component $P$ (a pair-of-pants) of $\Sigma - \betak $ and (a component of) the interesection of $P$ with a curve in $\alphak _1$.
+Consider a pair-of-pants component $P$ of $\Sigma - \betak $ and (a component of) the interesection of $P$ with a curve in $\alphak _1$.
 This arc either intersects one or two boundary components.
 Notice that since there are no bigons in the decomposition, the $\alphak _1$--arc cannot be boundary parallel.
-Figure~\ref{f:arc} shows the two possibilities after a suitable diffeomorphism of the pair-of-pants is applied.
+Figure~\ref{f:arc} shows the two possibilities (up to diffeomorphism on the pair-of-pants).

 By denoting a bunch of parallel $\alphak_1$--arcs with a unique interval we get three possibilities for the $\alphak_1$--curves in a component of the $\betak$--pair-of-pants, as shown in Figure~\ref{f:poss}.